Frederick Butehorn, III, MD

 - Fellow of the American Academy of Otolaryngic Allergy

 Dr. Butehorn enjoys all aspects of otolaryngology.
-He has special interests in treating children, diseases of the sinuses, and the treatment & diagnosis of snoring and sleep apnea.
+He has special interests in treating children, diseases of the sinuses, and the treatment and diagnosis of snoring and sleep apnea.
 He has received extra training in minimally invasive sinus surgery.
 He takes pride in his surgical treatment of thyroid, parathyroid and head and neck cancer patients.
 Dr. Butehorn is involved in research to improve medical and surgical treatments in otolaryngology.